 Rabbi Zelig Golden

 Rabbi Zelig Golden is the Executive Director of Wilderness Torah.
 He received rabbinic ordination from ALEPH: Alliance for Jewish Renewal, supported by the Wexner Graduate Fellowship, and was previously ordained Maggid by Rabbi Zalman Schacter-Shalomi z”l.
 Rabbi Zelig holds a Masters in Jewish Studies from the Graduate Theological Union.
 He previously worked as an environmental lawyer protecting food and farms and has long guided groups into the wilderness.
-Zelig lives in Occidental, CA, with his wife, Rachel, and his kids, Emma and Ilana.
+Zelig lives in Occidental, CA, with his wife, Rachel, and his kids, Emma, Ilana, and Ezra.

 Rabbi Jill Hammer

 Rabbi Hammer is the Director of Spiritual Education at the Academy for Jewish Religion and also the co-founder of the Kohenet Hebrew Priestess Institute, a program in spiritual leadership for Jewish women.
 As a leader of the Kohenet Institute, she creates and teaches earth-based, embodied ritual and study that transforms Jewish conceptions of prayer and ceremony.
 Rabbi Hammer’s publications include poetry, stories, five books, and numerous academic articles.
 She leads guided meditation and lifecycle rituals that combine sacred text and tradition with creative, poetic exploration.
 Rabbi Hammer received her B.A. from Brandeis University, her doctorate in social psychology from the University of Connecticut, and her rabbinical ordination from the Jewish Theological Seminary.
 She lives in Manhattan with her wife Shoshana Jedwab and their daughter.